Ivey-Ellington House

 Ivey-Ellington House is a historic home located at Cary, Wake County, North Carolina.
 The house was built about 1870 in the gothic cottage stye.
 It is a 1 1/2-story, "T"-plan, frame I-house with board-and-batten siding.
 It has a steeply pitched roof, decorative scalloped gable trim, and pointed-arch windows.

 It was listed on the National Register of Historic Places in 2008.
-The Town of Cary entered a development agreement in 2019 that required the relocation of the building.
-The house was relocated from 135 W. Chatham St to 308 S. Academy St. on February 20, 2023.
-Rehabilitation of the house following the move is ongoing.
-The town plans to forgo the National Register designation after relocation to avoid any scrutiny for moving it into the existing Cary Historic District.
+The Town of Cary purchased the house in November 2011.
+The town entered a development agreement in 2019 that required the relocation of the building.
+The house was relocated from 135 W. Chatham St to 308 S. Academy St. on February 20, 2023, on the site of the former Cary Community Library.
+Rehabilitation of the house following the move was completed in the spring of 2025 and the house opened for tours on August 6, 2025.
+The town forwent the National Register designation after relocation to avoid any scrutiny for moving it into the existing Cary Historic District.